spraakbanken/swell-project/Anonymization_guidelines.md

 ### 12. Certificate/licence numbers (e.g. vehicle) < license_nr >
   * Pseudonymization:
       - Replace letters with ABC and each number with 0 (ABC 0000)

+### 13. Other sequence of numbers < other_nr_seq >
+  * Pseudonymization:
+      - Replace each number with 0 and keep delimiters

-### 13. Extra (something else, not covered but the previous categories)
+### 14. Extra (something else, not covered but the previous categories)
   * Description: < oblig >, < nonoblig >
    - < oblig > need to be replaced because of sensitivity
    - < nonoblig > might be sensitive and replaced later

-### 14. Mark up but do not pseudomize:
+### 15. Mark up but do not pseudomize:
   * Profession < prof >
       * Descriptor: < prof >, < edu>
       - < prof > profession
       - < edu > education
   * Sensitive information < sensitive >
       - Descriptor:
       * e.g. political or religious views, number of siblings, family members
+  * Markup: for each token assign a "sensitive" @placeholder (or should we group those?)

       Example:
 I en dag såg vi en stor demstration det var för mycket människor vill inte Turkiets statsminister Ardogan och vi kände mycket glad för att det var första dag ser vi en fri demstration.